If your child has changed suddenly — or no longer seems like themselves — you are not imagining it.

 Many PANS/PANDAS-informed clinicians emphasise the importance of ruling out immune triggers while simultaneously supporting regulation and stability, not waiting for “perfect labs” before helping the child feel safer.

 You don’t have to figure it all out in one day.
-These steps can bring calm and clarity quickly:
+These steps can help you bring calm and clarity quickly:

 How quickly they escalated